Everything About KLAT Test 2026

 KLAT test centers worldwide

-In addition to Korea, other centers are in China, Japan, and other Southeast and Central Asia nations like Hong Kong, Malaysia, Mongolia, Uzbekistan, Vietnam, and Nepal.
+In addition to Korea, centers are located in China, Japan, and Southeast and Central Asian countries such as Hong Kong, Malaysia, Mongolia, Uzbekistan, Vietnam, and Nepal.

-They also organize the test in Canada and Germany.
+They also organize the test in Canada, France, the Netherlands, and Germany.

 They conduct the test five times a year.
-January and May are only for South Korea, whereas the remaining are for all other nations.
+January and May are for South Korea only, while the remaining months apply to all other nations.

 Test DatesRegistration PeriodResult DatesLocations